Treasure Island (1972 film): Shooting

 Filming took place for a week on the Mediterranean coast of Alicante in 1964.
 It used a rented ship originally built for the Spanish-shot John Paul Jones (1959) and subsequently used in a number of other films.

 Several scenes were allegedly shot, some of which Welles reportedly directed.
 Franco went on to help Welles for three weeks on shooting Chimes at Midnight.
 The two men had a disagreement after funding from Piedra ran out.
 Franco got Harry Saltzman to finance the completion of Chimes.
 Welles was unhappy with the arrangements and Franco left the project.

 Attempts to revive the project

-In March 1966 while filming Casino Royale in England, Welles said he planned to make the film the following month in Spain.
+In March 1966, while filming Casino Royale in England, Welles said he planned to make the film the following month in Spain.

-He said the film would be in colour, the budget would be $1.5 million and that part of the finance had been secured from Seven Arts Productions, who would distribute in the US and Canada.
+He said the film would be in colour, the budget would be $1.5 million and that part of the finance had been secured from Seven Arts Productions, who would distribute in the United States and Canada.
 Fergus McIntosh would play Jim Hawkins and Hugh Griffith would play an unspecified role.
 By December however it was clear the film was not going to be made.